ArtisanPack-UI/livewire-ui-components/docs/components/carousel.md

 # Carousel Component

 The Carousel component provides a slideshow for cycling through a series of images or content.
-It supports navigation arrows, indicators, autoplay, and touch gestures for swiping.
+It supports navigation arrows, indicators, autoplay, touch gestures for swiping, and customizable icons for navigation controls.

 ## Basic Usage